Domestic policy of the Reagan administration: Education

-War on Drugs
+War on drugs

-Not long after being sworn into office, Reagan declared more militant policies in the "War on Drugs".
+Not long after being sworn into office, Reagan declared more militant policies in the "war on drugs".
 He promised a "planned, concerted campaign" against all drugs, eventually leading to decreases in adolescent drug use in America.

-President Reagan signed a large drug enforcement bill into law in 1986; it granted $1.7 billion to fight drugs, and ensured a mandatory minimum penalty for drug offenses.
+President Reagan signed the Anti-Drug Abuse Act of 1986 which granted $1.7 billion to fight drugs, and ensured a mandatory minimum penalty for drug offenses.
 The bill was criticized for promoting significant racial disparities in the prison population, however, because of the differences in sentencing for crack versus powder cocaine.

 Critics also charged that the administration's policies did little to actually reduce the availability of drugs or crime on the street, while resulting in a great financial and human cost for American society.
 Supporters argued that the numbers for adolescent drug users declined during Reagan's years in office.

-As a part of the administration's effort, Reagan's First Lady, Nancy, made the War on Drugs her main cause as First Lady, by founding the "Just Say No" drug awareness campaign.
-Today, there are still hundreds of "Just Say No" clinics and school clubs in operation around the country aimed at helping and rehabilitating children and teenagers with drug problems.
+As a part of the administration's effort, Reagan's First Lady, Nancy, made the war on drugs her main cause as First Lady, by founding the "Just Say No" drug awareness campaign.
+As of 2007, there were still hundreds of "Just Say No" clinics and school clubs in operation around the country aimed at helping and rehabilitating children and teenagers with drug problems.
 The program demonstrated to children various ways of refusing drugs and alcohol.